Bad movie nights are the highest form of home entertainment and I will not be convinced otherwise.

 As climbing is so often misunderstood by the mainstream we are lucky to have a few incredibly "bad good" climbing movies.
 Apologies to anyone who saw these as a child and was somehow still inspired to climb.
 Also apologies to anyone who watches these and decides never to climb again.

-If you'd like to watch a good climbing movie for some reason - Check out Reel Rock 14 which is streaming or downloadable as well as Pretty Strong.
+If you'd like to watch a good climbing movie for some reason try the Best Rock Climbing Documentaries On Amazon Prime and Netflix - Reel Rock 14 is streaming or downloadable as well as Pretty Strong.

 Picture the scene.
 You're halfway up a mega multi pitch on a desert tower climbing as a three.
 Loading up your gri gri to belay your follower up and having a casual conversation - you hear the pair above you clearly in trouble.
 They first drop a bag and your partner sees and reports this within clear hearing distance.